 - In broad terms, the District’s industry mix mirrors that of the rest of the nation.

 - However, the District employs a slightly higher share of workers in the following major sectors: construction, information, professional and business services, leisure and hospitality, and government.

 - Several of the nation’s leading information technology (IT) centers are located in the District.
 As a percentage of total nonfarm workers, the District employs a considerably larger share of IT workers than the rest of the nation.
 Moreover, these District IT workers on average earn more in annual wages than IT workers in the rest of the nation.

 The Twelfth District had a total staff of 1,670 as of April 1, 2016.

 - Portland Branch – 10

-In 2014, the Federal Reserve System cleared 5.7 billion commercial checks, of which 99.99% were deposited electronically.
-In addition, 11.6 billion commercial and 1.5 billion government payments were processed as Automated Clearing House (ACH) transactions.
-The Federal Reserve processes approximately one-third of the interbank check transactions and nearly three-fourths of the ACH payments in the country.
+In 2015, the Federal Reserve System cleared 5.5 billion commercial checks, of which 99.99% were deposited electronically.
+In addition, 12.4 billion commercial and 1.6 billion government payments were processed as Automated Clearing House (ACH) transactions.
+The Federal Reserve processes approximately two-fifths of the interbank check transactions and nearly three-fourths of the ACH payments in the country.

 In This Section